cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 variable declaration without needing to carefully consider the name binding rules.

-??? question "Activity 7: Name Binding"
+??? question "Activity 7: State Diagram for Name Binding"

     Draw a state diagram corresponding to the execution of this program.
     Remember to use an X to indicate when variables go out of scope and